HaloCRM Guides

 Fig 8.
 Default calendar selection to the logged in Agent

-To filter by the customer or top level that is assigned to the calendar entry (this will be the customer of the ticket associated with the calendar entry) use the 'filters' section of the calendar filer pane.
+To filter by the customer or top level that is assigned to the calendar entry (this will be the customer of the ticket associated with the entry) use the 'filters' section of the calendar filer pane.

 Fig 9.
 Filter calendar entries based on customer/top level